 Becoming an official is a serious undertaking.
 Your child will be responsible for maintaining a safe, fair and fun contest ever time they officiate.
 They are in charge, not the coaches or the parents.
-When they join a league or association, they will be responsible for regularly communicating with assignors, league and team administrators and your fellow officials.
+When they join a league or association, they will be responsible for regularly communicating with assignors, league and team administrators, and fellow officials.

 If you have a question, YOUR CHILD should be the one to contact me.

-- renewing your USL membership
+- renewing your USAL membership.

-- retaking the NFHS and Youth tests
+- take the latest NFHS and Youth tests.

-- watching the rules changes videos
+- watching the latest rules videos.

 Adult officials must also attend training sessions in January.